shlomif/PySolFC/CONTRIBUTING.md

 5. `git tag pysolfc-2.6.5` (or equivalent version).
 6. `git push` and `git push --tags` to https://github.com/shlomif/PySolFC .
 7. Wait for the AppVeyor build for the tag to complete and scan the .exe using https://www.virustotal.com/ .
+8. Grab the macOS installer (.dmg) from [GitHub Actions](https://github.com/shlomif/PySolFC/actions/workflows/macos-package.yml) (look for an artifact called `pysolfc-dmg`).
-8. Run `gmake dist`.
+9. Run `gmake dist`.
-9. Use [rexz9](https://github.com/shlomif/shlomif-computer-settings/blob/567b6ab3f4272ad66bf331536dc80bf58bfff3af/shlomif-settings/bash-aliases/user_aliases.bash#L57) on `dist/PySol*.tar.xz`.
+10. Use [rexz9](https://github.com/shlomif/shlomif-computer-settings/blob/567b6ab3f4272ad66bf331536dc80bf58bfff3af/shlomif-settings/bash-aliases/user_aliases.bash#L57) on `dist/PySol*.tar.xz`.
-10. Go to https://sourceforge.net/projects/pysolfc/files/PySolFC/ and add a folder called PySolFC-2.6.5 (note the capitalisation).
+11. Go to https://sourceforge.net/projects/pysolfc/files/PySolFC/ and add a folder called PySolFC-2.6.5 (note the capitalisation).
-11. Add the tar.xz and the .exe there and mark them as defaults for the right OSes.
+12. Add the tar.xz, the .exe and the .dmg there and mark them as defaults for the right OSes.